jurmadani/ChatsSharp/README.md

 # ChatSharp

-ChatSharp is a chat application built with C# WPF, using .NET 7.0 framework and Visual Studio 2022.
+ChatSharp is a freeware chat application, with no nags, no ads, built with C# WPF, using .NET 7.0 framework and Visual Studio 2022.
 It allows users to chat with one another, create a profile, and verify their email address.
 The application uses Google's Firebase Backend as a Service for user authentication and Firebase's Realtime-Database to store user messages.

 ## How to Use